-- Income from non-independent work according to the income tax assessment is increased by 30% after the deduction of incomerelated expenses.
+- Income from non-self-employed work according to the income tax assessment is increased by 30% after the deduction of income-related expenses.
 There is a flat-rate allowance for income-related expenses in the amount of Euro 132. - Unemployment benefits and emergency assistance are increased by 15%.